 - Mail: As soon as you get the mail, head right to the recycling bin or garbage and toss all the junk mail- don’t even take it into the house with you, if possible.

 - Have an inbox for all the papers that need to be dealt with soon.
-Near the kitchen, I have this wooden tray I put all the bills after I’ve sort the mail.
+Near the kitchen, I have this wooden tray I put all the bills after I’ve sorted the mail.
 Once a week, my husband, Brian, pays bills and balances the checkbook, so he knows right where to find all the statements he needs.
-After he’s done paying the bills, he tosses the statement part.
+After he’s paid the bills, he tosses the statement part.
 We keep as few papers as possible – only what we need for records.

 - Have a long term filing system.
-There are things that need to be kept, tax records, personal records, etc. and for that I have found that I do best with a drawer system.
+Some things need to be kept, tax records, personal records, etc. and for that, I have found that I do best with a drawer system.
 I used to do hanging files, but I would leave everything in piles rather than file it away.
-Now if I receive a paper I need to keep for a long period of time, I put it into the appropriate drawer of the cabinet (a cabinet similar to this one).
+Now if I receive a paper I need to keep for an extended period, I put it into the appropriate drawer of the cabinet (a cabinet similar to this one).

 - Automate bills.
-If any companies you deal with offer to automatically withdraw, it’s a great way to keep the papers at bay.
+If any companies you deal with can automatically withdraw, it’s a great way to keep the papers at bay.
 Keep a minimum amount in your checking account, so you never stress about being able to cover your bills.

 - Toss receipts.
-Ok, not if you need them for tax purposes, but if it’s just the receipt from the grocery store or gas station – just toss them!
-If you enjoy looking over your receipts on a weekly basis, you can ignore my advice, but if you are struggling with paper clutter, I say let them go!!
-At times, if I have purchased something I need to confirm fills the function properly (clothes for the kids, new coffee maker, etc, I will leave the receipt with it, until I have used it and confirmed I will keep it, and then I toss all packaging and receipt.
-My business receipts go right into the appropriate drawer for business expenses, no other receipts are kept.
-In fact, if you are worried: if you use a credit or debit card to purchase something, the majority of stores can easily pull up any transaction you have made there within the last couple months just by scanning your card (which means THEY have your receipt on file!).
+Ok, not if you need them for tax purposes, but if it’s just the receipt from the grocery store or gas station – toss them!
+If you enjoy looking over your receipts weekly, you can ignore my advice, but if you are struggling with paper clutter, I say let them go!!
+At times, if I have purchased something I need to confirm fills the function adequately (clothes for the kids, new coffee maker, etc., I will leave the receipt with it, until I have used it and confirmed I will keep it, and then I toss all packaging and receipt.
+My business receipts go right into the appropriate drawer for business expenses; no other receipts are kept.
+If you are worried: if you use a credit or debit card to purchase something, the majority of stores can easily pull up any transaction you have made there within the last couple months just by scanning your card (which means THEY have your receipt on file!).

 - Cancel subscriptions.
 As with anything, if you love it, keep it.
-But for most of us, life takes over and those magazines we imagine reading while we sit on our porch swing sipping iced tea… end up piled in a corner of the dining room.
-The only time I have actually read through a magazine in the last 10 years, has been sitting in a waiting room.
+But for most of us, life takes over and those magazines we imagine reading while we sit on our porch swing sipping iced tea… end up piled in the corner of the dining room.
+The only time I have read through a magazine in the last ten years has been sitting in a waiting room.

 - Avoid couponing.
 I completely understand that some people get crazy deals on things with coupons – and it impresses me!
-But I see the downside of it as well: overstocked pantry, shelves and cupboards, things purchased that weren’t actually a need, “but it was such a good deal I got it anyway”, and all the piles of ads to go with them.
+But I see the downside of it as well: overstocked pantry, shelves and cupboards, items purchased that wasn’t a need, “but it was such a good deal I got it anyway” and all the piles of ads to go with them.
 Couponing only saved me money when I was purchasing prepared foods and cleaning supplies, but since moving to a real/whole food diet… well, let’s just say, I’ve never seen a coupon for fresh broccoli or a big bag of lentils!